bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

     visual tests as efficient as possible, you should only use ``width`` and ``height``, if possible.

-    Keep the width and heights of your testing plot as small as possible while still being able to see details the details you want to test with the naked eye.
+    Keep the width and height of your testing plot as small as possible while still being able to see details the details you want to test with the naked eye.
 Have as few elements as possible on your plot.